dataminer-site/dataminer-site.github.io/docs/archive/0.10/api/swift.md

 ### Querying the Database

 The following example queires DataMiner from within Swift via an async function.
 This means the callee won't be blocked while the query is executing.
-We'll then cast the result columns to Swift native types using DuckDB's `ResultSet` `cast(to:)` family of methods, before finally wrapping them up in a `DataFrame` from the TabularData framework.
+We'll then cast the result columns to Swift native types using dataminer's `ResultSet` `cast(to:)` family of methods, before finally wrapping them up in a `DataFrame` from the TabularData framework.

 ```swift
 ...